Graygzou/graygzou.github.io/jekyll/collections/_challenges/cubi/ubisoft-gamelab.markdown

 Copyright (c) 2018 Gregoire Boiron  All Rights Reserved.
 --->

-The project page is also available on this website.
-If you seek technical details you might want to go checkout it out: [Penguin Panic](/projects/penguin-panic)
+**A more detailed presentation of the project is also available on this website.**
+If you also seek technical details, feel free to checkout it out at this link: [**Penguin Panic**](/projects/penguin-panic)

 ## Before the D-Day
 This challenge allow university students to showcase their abilities in making a game with other university with complementary skills.
 What they try to achieve is to mix technical universities with artistic one by having 4 "technical" students and 4 "artists" students.
 I put quotes because some might have to take care of game design and other topic which is not their main specialty.